List of NewJeans live performances

-NewJeans (also known as NJZ), a South Korean idol girl group, has staged two fan meetings since their debut in 2022.
+NewJeans, a South Korean idol girl group, has staged two fan meetings since their debut in 2022.
 To promote their first self-titled EP, they appeared on numerous South Korean music shows in August 2022.
 In July 2023, the group held their first fan meeting, titled Bunnies Camp, in Seoul, South Korea.
 Following the release of their second EP, Get Up (2023), they promoted it with live performances on South Korean music shows.
 Internationally, they performed at Lollapalooza in the US in July and Summer Sonic Festival in Japan in August 2023.

 Their second fan meeting, titled Bunnies Camp 2024, was held at the Tokyo Dome in Japan.
 The event lasted two days in June 2024 and attracted 91,200 people in attendance.
 The group has also performed at various award shows, including the Blue Dragon Film Awards and the Melon Music Awards.
 They also participated in miscellaneous events, such as the Tokyo Girls Collection and a series of university festivals in South Korea.